MetisProtocol/mcp-yield/README.md

 - `getTopYield`: Retrieve the top yield information for a set number of yield sources, sorted by APY.
 - `getYieldByToken`: Retrieve yield sources containing a specific token.
 - `getTotalTvl`: Retrieve the total value locked (TVL) across all protocols.
+- `getTokenPrice`: Retrieve the price of a specific token.
+(Requires CoinGecko API Key)

 ### Example Queries